The Furniture And Decor I Chose For Our Nursery

-I knew I wanted a super comfy glider and this one fits the bill.
+I knew I wanted a super comfy glider and this one (similar) fits the bill.
 The fabric is supposed to be very forgiving and wipeable and I love that it has arms (other moms told me that is a must!).
-I chose this matching ottoman to go with it, so I can put my feet up when rocking baby girl in this glider.
+I chose a matching ottoman (no longer sold) to go with it, so I can put my feet up when rocking baby girl in this glider.

 For some reason, lighting was the trickiest category for me.
 I quickly pulled the trigger on this floor lamp to go near the glider because it’s classic and I can always transition it to another room down the line.
 This green touch lamp will go on the dresser near her changing pad.
 I love that it’s “touch” so I can easily turn it on and off for all of those diaper changes!

 The chandelier was something I really struggled with.
 Because this room has vaulted ceilings, I knew I would have to swag the chandelier.
 That limited my options a bit.
 Also, I needed this piece to be really big since this is such a large space with high ceilings.
 A small chandelier could look dinky all the way up there!
 At first, I really wanted to splurge and buy this light fixture.
 But ultimately I didn’t pull the trigger because of the price tag.
 Instead, I opted for this budget-friendly alternative and I’m happy to say I love it!
 It looks wonderful in here…perfect size and easy to swag!

 One other thing to note, I know that the risk of SIDS is reduced when you have a ceiling fan in the room.
 However, we’re choosing to not do a ceiling fan in the nursery because our daughter will be sleeping in a bassinet in our room for the beginning of her life (when SIDS risk is the highest).
 When she does transition to her crib, we’ll use this Dyson fan/air purifier in her room to make sure she stays cool at night.